hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 ## How do I test the connectivity?

-If you notice that there is a problem with a node joining to a cluster, you may want to perform a connectivity test between the node to be joined and a node from the cluster.
+If you notice that there is a problem with a node joining a cluster, you may want to perform a connectivity test between the node to be joined and a node from the cluster.
 You can use the `iperf` tool for this purpose.
 For example, you can execute the below command on one node (i.e. listening on port 5701).

 `iperf -s -p 5701`